MeteoraAg/alpha-vault-sdk/ts-client/src/examples/permissioned/README.md

 1. Update address and deposit cap.
 Check `whitelist_wallet.csv`.
 2. Create a pool with permissioned vault.
 Check `createDynamicPoolWithPermissionedVault.ts` for more details.
 3. Generate merkle tree, and create merkle root config.
 Check `createMerkleRootConfig.ts` for more details.
 4. Deposit with merkle proof.
-Check `depositWithMerkleProof.ts` for more details.
+Check `depositWithProof.ts` for more details.